Modern Meadow

 Modern Meadow is an American biotechnology company that uses biofabrication to create sustainable materials.
 The company was co-founded by Andras Forgacs, Gabor Forgacs, Karoly Jakab and Francoise Marga in 2011, and is based in Nutley, New Jersey.

 History

-In 2011, Andras Forgacs and his father Gabor Forgacs, Jakab and Marga co-founded Modern Meadow.
-The company’s initial goal was to create leather and meat in tissue cultures, without the use of live animals.
+In 2011, Andras Forgacs and his father Gabor Forgacs, Jakab, and Marga co-founded Modern Meadow.
+The company’s initial goal was to create leather and meat in tissue cultures, without using live animals.

 In 2018, Modern Meadow partnered with Evonik to commercially produce biofabricated materials.

-Modern Meadow entered into a joint venture in 2021 with Limonta, an Italian textiles and materials company, to create BioFabricca.
+Modern Meadow entered into a joint venture in 2021 with Limonta, an Italian textiles and materials company, to create BioFabric.
 The new company creates sustainable materials through a process called biofabrication.

 In 2017, it was announced that Modern Meadow had plans to develop the “world’s first biofabricated leather”.
 The company displayed a prototype T-shirt made from the material at the Museum of Modern Art in an exhibit, “Items: Is Fashion Modern,” until 2018.
+In 2022, Catherine Roggero-Lovisi became the company’s CEO.

+In 2023, the company received the EPA Green Chemistry award for the development of a dyeing technology that uses a mixture of plant-based proteins and biopolymers.

+David Williamson was appointed CEO in 2024.